-We’ll show you How to install Pip on CentOS 7.
+We’ll show you, how to install Pip on CentOS 7.
 Pip is a very powerful package management system used to install and manage software packages written in the Python programming language.
-Installing Pip on CentOS 7 is really an easy task, just follow the steps bellow carefully and you should have Pip installed on CentOS 7 in few minutes.
+Installing Pip on CentOS 7 is really an easy task, just follow the steps below carefully and you should have Pip installed on CentOS 7 in a few minutes.

-To install pip on your server you need to have SSH access.
+To install pip on your CentOS 7 server you need to have SSH access.
 Connect to your Linux server via SSH and install pip using the following command:

 yum -y install python-pip

 At this point, you should have pip installed and ready to use on your CentOS 7 VPS.
 To verify that the installation of pip was successful you can use the following command: